corymickelson/NoPoDoFo/documentation/image.md

 -------------

 ### width
-Get the width of the image
+Readonly, get the width of the image

 ### height
-Get the height of the image
+Readonly, get the height of the image

 ## Methods
 -----------